galetaire/spahousing/pages/posts/land.md

 [![Land scarcity](/images/landscarcity.png)](/images/landscarcity.png)

 - **Urban land scarcity index**: For an approach to land scarcity, please see this [entry](landscarcity).

-# Interpretation and observations

-The charts from above show the number of annual building licenses (and the type of permit), as well as the price of land in Spain per square meter.
-Some observations:

-- **Observation A**: permits expanded greatly in the 1990s, for then crashing in the 2010s.
-- **Observation B**: since 2008 renovation permits have overcome new build permits.
-- **Observation C**: the price of land in Spain stagnated from 2013 to 2021.

 # Data sources